carlosaapereira/carlosaapereira/README.md

 # Hi there, I'm Carlos 👋🏾

 I am a brazilian front-end engineer who enjoy building awesome user experiences through web applications.
-I have been working with web development for about three years.
+I have been working with web development for about four years.

 - 🌱 I’m currently learning Typescript and Node JS
 - ⚡ Fun fact: I am passionate about music and astronomy